 All life respires, or breathes.
-Respiration in mammals is similar to respiration in other air breathing animals.
-Respiration is necessary to extract oxygen from the air, which is use by cells.
+Respiration in mammals is similar to respiration in other air-breathing animals.
+Respiration extracts oxygen from the air, which is then used by cells.
 Respiration also carries waste carbon dioxide away from the cells.
-Although respiration depends on other systems (like the circulatory system) to take oxygen and carbon dioxide to and from cells, the respiratory system is primarily responsible for bringing oxygen in to a mammal's body and sending carbon dioxide into the atmosphere.
+Although respiration depends on other systems, like the circulatory system, to take oxygen and carbon dioxide to and from cells, the respiratory system has the primary responsibility of bringing oxygen in to a mammal's body and sending carbon dioxide into the atmosphere.

 Mammalian respiratory systems rely on a single large muscle at the base of the lungs.
 This muscle is called a diaphragm.
 The diaphragm pulls the lungs downward to increase their volume, causing air to rush into the lungs.
 As it presses upward, the lungs become smaller, and air is exhaled.
 Muscles in the rib cage work in consort with the diaphragm to expand and contract the lungs.

 Different mammals breathe differently.
 Some breathe through the nose, others breathe through the mouth.
 Some mammals are able to breathe through either the nose or the mouth.
 As the air passes through the nose or down the trachea, or airway, small hairs and microscopic hair-like structures filter the air by attracting dust and microbes that could cause damage or infection in the lungs.

 As the air passes through the airways, it enters the lungs.
 Mammals have two lungs.
 The air is split between the lungs by an airway called bronchi.
 It moves to smaller airways called bronchioles.
 The bronchioles take the air to alveoli, which are small sacks where the gas transfer occurs.